unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 <a href="/images/hh29.png"><img src="/images/hh29.png"></a>

-Navigating to the webpage we only see if a blank screen.
+Navigating to the webpage, we see a blank white screen.
 Looking at the source code and scanning the IP with nmap doesn’t really provide us with any clues.

 So, I decided that at this point I should search though the APK for anything relating to "__debug__" using jadx.